shivankhullar/CloudTracker/README.md

 # CloudTracker

 CloudTracker is a tool designed for tracking collections of particles/cells in fluid simulations.
+It's a tool that can be used in post processing to track collections that have already been identified.
+You would have to first use some other tool to identify collections of particles/cells, save them in an HDF5 file with a specific format (see (#documentation) for details.)
+It works in two steps: 1)

 ## Table of Contents
 - [Installation](#installation)